-- 1. Install a 3/4" flexible hose to the hose connection on the water heater. - a.
-If a floor drain is used to remove the discharge, route the condensate drain over or into the drain. - Note: Ensure that that the PVC pipe has a slope so that the condensate water drains freely.
-The line termination should not be immersed in water.
+- 1. Install a 3/4" PVC to the back of the water heater. - a.
+If a floor drain is used to remove the discharge, route the condensate drain over or into the drain.

+Note: Ensure that that the PVC pipe has a slope so that the condensate water drains freely.

-- 2. Follow applicable local codes and if required, install in-line neutralizer to treat the acidic condensate.
+- Follow applicable local codes and if required, install in-line neutralizer to treat the acidic condensate.
 Follow all the installation instructions included with the neutralizer. - 3.
 In the picture above a condensate neutralizer setup is shown.
 The unit is raised up by a 4" concrete base.
 This allows the condensate water to freely flow into the neutralizer and then to the drain.